Khine12/RhythmTasks/README.md

 🚀 How to Use
 Visit the https://khine12.github.io/RhythmTasks/index.html

-Sign up with your email and password
+Sign up with your email and create your own password

 Check your inbox (and spam folder) for the verification email